-- 34.5 Five (5) hours before the start of the formation lap the seals and covers may be removed but the cars will remain under parc fermé conditions until the start of the race. - 34.6 A Competitor may not modify any part on the car or make changes to the set-up of the suspension whilst the car is being held under parc fermé conditions.
-In the case of a breach of this Article the relevant driver must start the race from the pit lane and follow the procedures laid out in Article 36.2.
+- 34.6 At each Event where a sprint qualifying session is scheduled, three (3) hours before the start of P2, the seals and covers may be removed but the cars will remain under parc fermé conditions until the start of the race. - 34.7 Five (5) hours before the start of the formation lap for the race, the seals and covers may be removed but the cars will remain under parc fermé conditions until the start of the race.

+- 34.8 A Competitor may not modify any part on the car or make changes to the set-up of the suspension whilst the car is being held under parc fermé conditions.
+In the case of a breach of this Article the relevant driver must:-start the race from the pit lane and follow the procedures laid out in Article 36.2. - a) start the sprint qualifying session from the pit lane and follow the procedures prescribed in Article 37.3, if the parc fermé conditions are breached from the start of the qualifying practice session until the car leaves the pit lane for the sprint qualifying session; and/or - b) start the race from the pit lane and follow the procedures prescribed in Article 38.2, if the parc fermé conditions are breached from the start of the sprint qualifying session until the car leaves the pit lane for the race.